MassimoDePietro/shellmodel/README.md

 The simulation, if not continuing from an old velocity field, randomizes the phases of the initial condition.
 You may want to control the seed used for the random number generator.
-One of the command line arguments will take care of this.
+One of the command line arguments will take care of that.

 There are command line arguments for specifying the name of the output files.
 The output files will be created in the execution directory.

 # TODO
-- Add the code.
 - Complete the documentation.
-- Check correctness.

 # License